 - Sit at the Board table and provide a monthly report. - Give students a meaningful voice in Board discussions. - Share information and ideas between trustees, staff and the student body. - Work through the Ontario Student Trustees' Association to maintain a fair and equitable system of education province wide.

 Learn more at www.yrdsb.ca/studenttrustees or in the Student Trustees Policy and Procedure.

-Connect with the student trustees on Twitter @YRDSB_students.
+Connect with the student trustees on Twitter @YRDSB_students and Instagram @vrdsbstudents.

-The student trustees for the 2019-2020 school year are:
+The student trustees for the 2020-2021 school year are: